 - Legal form Since 1 January 2000, cooperative credit institutions under private law according to the law of 25 June 1999 (previously: foundation-like legal form under private law).
-The cooperative shares were sold (for information on purchases see shareholders) the and the income (approx..
-2.4 billion euros) was used by the state to support the pension fund.. - Shareholder 100% local savings companies (Sociétés Locales d'Epargne), whose shareholders are in turn customers, employees and regional authorities.
+The cooperative shares were sold (for information on purchases see shareholders) the and the income (approx. 2.4 billion euros) was used by the state to support the pension fund. - Shareholder 100% local savings companies (Sociétés Locales d'Epargne), whose shareholders are in turn customers, employees and regional authorities.
 Cooperative principle: one member one vote.
-The savings banks group currently has approx. 4.5 million cooperative shareholders in 208 savings companies.
+The savings banks group currently has approx. 4.4 million cooperative shareholders in 185 savings companies.
 The maximum share of a local authority in a savings company is 20%.
 The supervisory board of a Caisse d'Epargne is elected from among the cooperative shareholders at the annual general meeting.
 Local savings companies are not allowed to conduct their own banking business. - BusinessWith the implementation of the General Banking Act of 1984, savings banks became true universal banks and thus placed on the qual footing to other French banks in terms of their business activities.
 Today, French savings banks play an important role in the financing of private customers, small and medium-sized commercial customers and social housing construction. - RegionalYes (savings banks); anchored in the article ofprincipleassociation

-Public welfare orientation Since the beginning of 2009 (Livret A approved for distribution by all banks), no longer legally anchored public interest orientation.
-Since then, the savings banks have committed them- selves to allocating 1% of their interest and commission income before risk costs to public welfare tasks.
-In 2020, French savings banks donated a total of €20.7m (previous year: €22.5m) to a total of 987 (previous year: 1,135) social, cultural or charitable projects at local level.
-Additionaly, according to Article L.512-85 of the French Monetary and Financial Code, sav- ings banks are to finance law, savings banks are required to promote social housing and re- gional economic development, and to provide access to financial services for all.
-Leadership access to financial services for all.
-The savings banks are managed by a board of directors (directoire) with 2 to 5 members prodirectors (directoire) with 2 to 5 members proposed by the supervisory board (COS - conseil de surveillance) and whose appointment is subject to the approval of BPCE, the savings banks' central institution.
+Public welfare Since the beginning of 2009 (Livret A approved orientation for distribution by all banks), no more legally anchored public interest orientation.
+Since then, the savings banks have committed themselves to allocating 1% of their interest and commission income before risk costs to public welfare tasks.
+In 2022, the French savings banks donated a total of EUR 22.8m (previous year: EUR 20.7m) to a total of 1,216 (previous year: 987) social , cul-tural or charitable projects at local level.
+Additionaly, according to Article L.512-85 of the French Monetary and Financial Code, savings banks are to finance law, savings banks are required to promote social housing and regional economic development, and to provide

+Leadership The savings banks are managed by a board of directors (directoire) with 2 to 5 members proposed by the supervisory board (COS - conseil de surveillance) and whose appointment is subject to the approval of BPCE, the savings banks' central institution.
 Of the 19 members of the supervisory board, a minimum of 11 and a maximum of 15 are elected by the general meeting of shareholders, 1 to 3 by the local authorities and the same number by the employees.